Umi no Yeah!!

 Umi no Yeah!! (海のYeah!!) is a greatest hits album by Japanese rock band Southern All Stars.
 It was released on June 25, 1998.
-It was number-one on the Oricon Weekly Albums Chart.
-It is the 11th best-selling album in Japan by a Japanese artist with 3.479 million copies sold.
+It reached number-one on the Oricon Albums Chart.
+Umi no Yeah!! has sold more than 4.8 million copies, making it one of the best-selling albums of all time in Japan and the best-selling double album in Japanese history.